loshz/rpi-k8s/README.md

 ### Prometheus

-**Note:** For simplicity, the included Prometheus yaml uses a Deployment instead of a StatefulSet.
+> **Note:** For simplicity, the included Prometheus yaml uses a Deployment instead of a StatefulSet.
 Therefore, any persisting data or changes made to the config via the UI, will be deleted if the pod is to restart.

 Deploy Prometheus:
 ```
 kubectl apply -f spec/prometheus/prometheus.yml
 ```

-Check that the dashboard pod is running:
+Check that the pod is running:
 ```
 kubectl get pods | grep "prometheus"
 ```